Hyperoptic fb

 The changes also make it easier to keep their phone number when they change mobile or landline providers.
 The new rules state that customers can request to retain their old number for free if the request takes place within a month after they cancel their old service.

 Ofcom’s research found that 41% of people were put off switching because it meant having to contact more than one provider.
-One-touch broadband switching solves this problem.
+One Touch broadband switching solves this problem.
 With this regulation, switching broadband or landline providers is a matter of:

 • Contacting your new provider